OPM/ResInsight-UserDocumentation/content/getting-started/Overview.md

 ### User Interface

-ResInsight has two main windows.
-One for 3D related visualization, and one for 2D graphs and plots.
-These ares shown in the images below.
+ResInsight has two main windows, one for 3D related visualizations and one for 2D graphs and plots.

 #### 3D Main Window
 ![ResInsight User Interface]({{< relref "" >}}images/getting-started/ResInsightUIMediumSize.png)